MatPuche/arpa_data/README.md

 WARNING: The statistics are computed from the available data provided by the API of ARPA on the selected range of time.
 However, **there is no assurance of the quality of the results in the sense of statistical significance.** If the sample is too small or unrepresentative, the statistics are computed without taking these problems into consideration.
 The result can thus be statistically non-significant.
 To check the quality of the data for air quality, the following legislative decree declares the standard in Italy: https://www.camera.it/parlam/leggi/deleghe/10155dl1.pdf.

-For more details, see the pdf report called "Report - June 2021".